wp-plugins/easy-admin-notification/readme.txt

 Tested up to 3.3.1
 Stable tag: 1.1

-Adds the ability to create easily notification in the admin panl
+Adds the ability to create easily notification in the admin panel

 == Description ==